 That doesn’t mean that all change is bad.
-It means simply that that change was wrong.
+It simply means that change wasn’t useful.

-The companies that produce these products are constantly researching and testing and coming up with ways that they honestly and truly believe make their product better.
+The companies that produce these products constantly research and test and come up with ways that they truly believe make their product better.

-Sometimes, they get it wrong.
 Sometimes, the idea turns out to be wrong.
 Sometimes, the execution of a good idea fails.
-Regardless, the net result is something that few people would call better.

-And yet for every change that failed, more changes – actually significantly more — have served to truly improve the products that we use every single day and even eventually come to take for granted.
+And yet for every change that failed, more changes — significantly more — have improved the products we use every day and come to take for granted.

 Change isn’t just about you

-One of the very common variations on the complaint that I get is that “everyone hates this change.”
+One of the common claims I get is, “Everyone hates this change.”

 No. Just… no.

-Maybe many people you talk to, and certainly all of the people that join you in the “complain about this product” discussion forum, but that’s hardly a representative sample of “everyone.”
-People who aren’t experiencing a problem don’t flock to the same places that you might.
+Maybe many people you talk to do, and certainly all the people who join you in the “complain about this product” discussion forum do, but that’s hardly a representative sample of “everyone.”
+People who aren’t experiencing a problem don’t flock to the same places you do.

 Perhaps it was simply your turn not to be pleased.

-Perhaps the testing performed on the product indicated that the majority of people actually liked that change that you and your friends hate.
-Not 100%, but a majority nonetheless.
+Perhaps the testing performed on the product indicated that the majority of people liked that change that you and your friends hate.

-Once again, you get to choose your response: get angry and bitter — or accept that the change exists and make decisions on what you personally need to do to move forward.
-And, yes, your response absolutely could involve a change of your own: choosing to use a completely different product that more appropriately meets your needs and desires.
+Once again, you get to choose your response: get angry and bitter — or accept that the change exists and decide how to move forward.
+And, yes, your response absolutely could involve a change of your own: choose a completely different product that meets your needs and desires better.

-Which really leads me to the bottom line that I want you to walk away with.
+Which leads me to the point I want you to walk away with.

-Change is inevitable in life and particularly so, when it comes to computers and technology.
+Change is inevitable in life, particularly when it comes to computers and technology.

-So when faced with an unexpected change of some sort — be it in your formerly-favorite application or the operating system you’ve been using for years — what are you going to do?
+So, when faced with an unexpected change of some sort — be it in your formerly-favorite application or the operating system you’ve used for years — what are you going to do?